aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 ```

 ### Executing Custom Code When Initializing a Connection
-Users may need to define a specific configuration for a connection that has just been opened by the driver before an application can use it.
-Not all target drivers provide this functionality, but some allow specifying a configuration parameter with SQL statements that are executed when a connection is established.
-Some cases may also require that additional conditions are checked in order to identify what initialization configuration is required for a particular connection.
+In some use cases you may need to define a specific configuration for a new driver connection before your application can use it.
+For instance:
+- you might need to run some initial SQL queries when a connection is established, or;
+- you might need to check for some additional conditions to determine the initialization configuration required for a particular connection.

 The AWS JDBC Driver allows specifying a special function that can initialize a connection.
 It can be done with `ConnectionProviderManager.setConnectionInitFunc` method.
 The `resetConnectionInitFunc` method is also available to remove the function.